The Healthiest Protein Powder – Our Top Picksjump to recipe

 The Best Pea Protein Powder

 Just like with whey protein, we prefer an unflavored pea protein powder with no added sugars that can be blended with fresh fruits and vegetables for a complete meal, vs. just shaking up with water.
-We love Anthony's unflavored pea protein because it is affordable, less gritty than other pea proteins we've tried, and it contains no additional ingredients – just pure protein!
+We love Anthony's unflavored pea protein and Sprout Living Pea Protein they are less gritty than other pea proteins we've tried, and they contain additional ingredients – just pure protein!
 If you're torn between the two, Sprout Living is the smoothest, most mild protein powder that we've tried, but comes at more than double the cost of Anthony's, so we wanted to give you both options.

 Hemp Protein Powder